simon-titan/SNT-Landing/README.md

 MIT License
 This README provides a clear overview of the project's features and setup instructions while maintaining a clean, professional format.
 The theme customization section references the actual code from the project, showing the relevant configuration options.

+## Color Mode

+Change the color mode by updating the `forcedTheme` prop in the `ColorModeProvider` component in `components/provider/provider.tsx`.
+Or remove it to use the system default.

+## Folder Structure

+src/app

+The app
+folder contains all the routes of the Next.js application.
+The page.tsx file at the root directory of /app is the homepage of the application.
+The layout.tsx file is used to wrap the application with providers.
+See Next.js documentation↗ for more information.